TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: TAPInspector

 \subsection{Rule Extraction}

-The coding form of TAP rules varies from platform to platform.
-In this work, we mainly focus on SmartThings and IFTTT, two popular IoT platforms that have been widely studied in the exist literature.
-We first extract inter-procedural control flow graphs (ICFGs) from IoT apps and then translate ICFGs to TAP rules as defined in the above subsection.
+The coding form of TAP rules varies from different IoT platforms.
+In this work, we mainly focus on SmartThings and IFTTT (rather than Mi Home) since they are the most popular IoT platforms studied in the existing literature and open-source their market apps.
+Mi Home is still in the early stage, and there are only a few Mi automation public for users.
+Choosing SmartThings and IFTTT can also reduce the hassle of platform-specific detection to some extent.
+TAPInspector first extracts inter-procedural control flow graphs (ICFGs) from IoT apps and then formalizes ICFGs as TAP rules.

 \textbf{ICFG Construction}.
 SmartApps are coded in Groovy language and usually contain multiple rules with extensive logic.
-To extract ICFGs from a SmartApp, we implement an \texttt{AST visitor} built on Groovy compiler which allows to insert extra code passes via compiler hooks.
-Then, TAPInspector traverses AST nodes at the compiler’s semantic analysis phase and performs the path-sensitive analysis \cite{dillig2008sound} to extract intra-control flow graph (CFG) of each method and inter-call graph among different methods.
+To construct the ICFG of a SmartApp, similar to \cite{nguyen2018iotsan, celik2018soteria, chi2020cross, mohannad2020scalable}, we implement an \texttt{AST visitor} (a code pass) built on Groovy compiler to traverse AST nodes at the compiler’s semantic analysis phase and perform the path-sensitive analysis \cite{dillig2008sound} to automatically extract intra-control flow graph (CFG) of each method and inter-call graph among different methods.
 According to different entry methods, we classify ICFGs in two types: one is used for \textit{app initialization and schedule}, which can initialize variables both of cyber states and device attributes, subscribe event handlers via the \texttt{subscribe} method, and setup system schedules via API methods, e.g., \texttt{runIn} or \texttt{schedule}; the other type is used for \textit{event handling} declared via \texttt{subscribe}, which contains most TAP rules defined in a SmartApp.
-To build accurate ICFGs, we need to deal with closed-source SmartThings's API methods, which are used both for method invocations and object property access.
+To build accurate ICFGs, we need to deal with closed-source SmartThings API methods used both for method invocations and object property access.
 Similar to \cite{chi2020cross}, we review the SmartThings API documentation \cite{smartapi} to model these APIs manually.
 For example, \texttt{runIn(delay, method)} is an API that delays the invocation of \texttt{method} within a specified \texttt{delay}.
-Hence, in the ICFG, we associate the CFG of \texttt{method} with the CFG where \texttt{runIn} locates in.
+Hence, in the ICFG, TAPInspector associates the CFG of \texttt{method} with the CFG where \texttt{runIn} locates in.